 RMB is subject to a managed floating exchange rate based on market supply and demand with reference to a basket of currencies.
 Currently, the RMB is traded in two markets: onshore RMB (CNY) in Mainland China and offshore RMB (CNH) primarily in Hong Kong.
 Onshore RMB (CNY) is not freely convertible and is subject to exchange controls and certain requirements by the government of PRC.
 Offshore RMB (CNH), on the other hand, is freely tradable.
 The exchange rate used for the RMB Hedged Unit Classes is the offshore RMB (CNH).
-The value of offshore RMB (CNH) could differ, perhaps significantly from that of the onshore RMB (CNY) due to a number of factors including without limitation those foreign exchange control policies and repatriation restrictions.
-Accordingly, RMB Hedged Unit Classes may be exposed to greater foreign exchange risks.
+The value of offshore RMB (CNH) could differ, perhaps significantly from that of the onshore RMB (CNY) due to a number of factors including without limitation those foreign exchange risks.
 There is no assurance that RMB will not be subject to devaluation or revaluation or that shortages in the availability of foreign currency will not develop.